snowman-repos/book/project_managers/README.md

 Whether you already have basic functional specifications put together or not, you need to come into the meeting with as much useful information as possible.
 At the very least you should be aware of the project goals and deliverables, enough to know who on your team needs to be involved.

+The project’s primary goals
+Your project manager’s contact information
+Secondary contact’s information in case the project manager is unavailable Gather Basic Client Information

+We are going to need technical information from the client such as server info, domain information, analytics data, previous SEO campaigns, and so forth.

+Give your client a chance to get some of their information together before your kickoff meeting and send them a quick worksheet to fill out plenty of time before your first kickoff meeting sit down.

+If enough time is given (1 week is enough time in my experience) it’s a good litmus test on how responsive and communicative your client is going to be throughout the web development project.
+Of course, this isn’t always guaranteed, but I like to use it as an indicator.

 Step 1: Develop the project goals and deliverables Defining these elements will drive the decisions you must make for staffing the project and developing the project plan.
 Write them down and validate your definitions with the project owners (whoever justified and initiated the project).